Intelligent System for Automated Molecular Patent Infringement Assessment: Results and Discussion

 \section{Results and Discussion}

-PatentFinder introduces two critical designs to facilitate the assessment of small-molecule patent infringement: (1) a multi-agent framework based on LLMs, where various agents equipped with tailored tools address relatively simple subtasks, and (2) two neural network models fine-tuned for specific tasks within the patent analysis process, addressing the performance deficiencies of LLMs in these tasks.
-To evaluate the effectiveness of these designs, we conduct separate experiments for each.
-For the assessment of PatentFinder's multi-agent framework, we manually collect 70 real-world patents to construct the MolPatent-240 patent infringement benchmark and compare PatentFinder with state-of-the-art LLMs on small-molecule patent protection discrimination.
+PatentFinder introduces two critical designs to facilitate the assessment of small-molecule patent infringement: (1) a multi-agent framework based on LLMs, where various agents equipped with tailored tools address manageable subtasks, and (2) two neural network tool models fine-tuned for specific tasks within the patent analysis process, addressing the performance deficiencies of LLMs in these tasks.
+We conduct extensive experiments to demonstrate the effectiveness of these designs.
+For the assessment of PatentFinder's multi-agent framework, we compare PatentFinder with state-of-the-art LLMs on small-molecule patent protection discrimination.
 For the fine-tuned tool models, we evaluate them on the tasks of Markush molecular structure matching and Markush image recognition.
 The experimental results demonstrate that these tool models effectively compensate for the deficiencies of general-purpose LLMs in Markush understanding tasks.